maxjtodd/LasAngelesCrimeStatistics/README.md

 # Los Angelas Crime

+## Running the Code

+Packages used (and more) can be downloaded from requirements.txt by using the following command: conda create --name <env> --file requirements.txt

 ## Data Set Used
 The dataset used for this project is [Crime Data from 2020 to Present](https://datasetsearch.research.google.com/search?src=3&query=crime&docid=L2cvMTFsa3ZiajZjcg%3D%3D)